felucian/Ready-AI-APP-ST304/Lab_Modules/03_Blue_Green_deployments/03_Blue_Green_deployments.md

     $publicIP = "104.42.174.161"
     ```

-    The $publicIP variable will be used in the next few steps as an input parameter to the _poller_ script
+    The $publicIP variable will be used in the next few steps as an input parameter to the _poller.ps1_ script

 ## 3. Generate HTTP requests vs the BookService API

-At this point we need to generate some HTTP traffic versus the BookService API using the _poller_ PowerShell script in order to highlight the effects of the blue \ green deployment strategy once we proceed to execute the swap between green and blue version
+At this point we need to generate some HTTP traffic versus the BookService API using the _poller.ps1_ PowerShell script in order to highlight the effects of the blue \ green deployment strategy once we proceed to execute the swap between green and blue version

-1. Start PowerShell as admin and execute the following command to allow the execution of the _poller_ script
+1. Start PowerShell as admin and execute the following command to allow the execution of the _poller.ps1_ script

     ```powershell
     Set-ExecutionPolicy Unrestricted